barbagroup/conferences/GTC2016/SubmitForm.md

 ## Session Description
 ------------------------

-We show how to apply AmgX–NVIDIA's experimental library of multi-GPU linear solvers and multigrid preconditioners–to accelerate existing PETSc applications using a wrapper we have developed.
-With AmgX and this wrapper, programmers can accelerate their existing PETSc applications by adding fewer than 10 lines to their codes.
-An example using PetIBM–our PETSc-based scalable immersed boundary CFD solver–demonstrates how AmgX can immediately speed up an application and shows how multi-GPU capability can be used for large-scale 3D CFD simulations.
-This speed-up reduces execution time, lowering computational expense.
-We demonstrate potential savings using Amazon AWS clusters as an example.
-We also present performance benchmarks of AmgX and tips for optimizing multigrid preconditioners on GPUs.
-This presentation is co-authored with Professor Lorena Barba.
+Learn to accelerate existing PETSc applications using AmgX–NVIDIA's library of multi-GPU linear solvers and multigrid preconditioners.
+We developed wrapper code coupling AmgX and PETSC, allowing programmers to use it with fewer than 10 additional lines of code.
+Using PetIBM, our PETSc-based immersed-boundary CFD solver, we show how AmgX can speed up an application with little programming effort.
+AmgX thus can bring multi-GPU capability to large-scale 3D CFD simulations, reducing execution time and lowering hardware costs.
+As an example, we estimated the potential cost savings using Amazon AWS compute cloud.
+We also present performance benchmarks of AmgX, and tips for optimizing GPU multigrid preconditioners for CFD.
+This presentation is co-authored with Professor Lorena A. Barba.

 ## Extended Abstract & Results
 ------------------------